 - As advised in the relevant PIS

-Research data will be kept for a minimum of 5 years (with your personal information removed) after the research is completed except:
+Research data (including signed records of consent) will be kept for a minimum of 5 years (this will be anonymised or pseudo-anonymised) after the research is completed except:

 - where funded by the Medical Research Council (30 years after research completion)

 - where stipulated to be longer by the funding body or other constraints.